forrestcavalier/librockFillAndSign/README.md

             http://www.mibsoftware.com/

 ```

- USAGE: awsFillAndSign [-e][-v][-bs] template-name.curl [param1[ param2...]]
+ USAGE: awsFillAndSign -e <scope> <template-name.curl> [param1[ param2...]]

-   Without -e, credentials are taken from one line on stdin in the format of:
-      <region>/<service>,<ID>,<SECRET>
-   e.g:
-      us-east-1/s3,AXXXXXXXXXXXXXXXXXXX,7777777777777777777777777777777777777777

    Parameters (param1,param2,...) must already be URI-Encoded as appropriate.

    The output is the filled template with AWS Version 4 signatures added.

  OPTIONS:
-  -e <service>     Use service (e.g 's3') and the environment variables
+  -e <scope>     Set credentials from <scope> and 3 environment variables:
                    AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION
+       NOTE: Without -e, credentials are taken from one line on stdin in
+       the format of:
+          <region>/<scope>,<ID>,<SECRET>
+       e.g:
+          us-east-1/s3,AXXXXXXXXXXXXXXXXXXX,7777777777777777777777777777777777777777

-  -t <file-name>   Load template from file.
+  --from-file      Load template from file, <template-name.curl>
+       NOTE: Without --from-file, name a built-in template.
+See --list.

-  -v               Verbose debugging output on stderr, including generated
+  --verbose        Verbose debugging output on stderr, including generated
                    AWS Canonical Request fields.

   -bs              Calculate the SHA256 body signature for the upload-file or
                    the data CURL options from the filled template.

   -b <file-name>   Calculate SHA256 body signature from file.

+  -d <name=value>  Put name=value into the environment.

   -                Marker for end of arguments.
 (Useful when parameters that
                    follow may start with '-'.)

  INFORMATION commands (output is not a filled and signed template:)
   --help           Show this message.
-  --list           List the standard templates.
+  --list           List the built-in templates.
-  --write <name>   Show the named standard template along with comments.
+  --list <name>    Show the named built-in template along with comments.
 ```
 #Understanding Templates
 Templates are small text files which mark replaceable parameters surrounded by '@'.
 The purpose of awsFillAndSign is to strip comments, replace the parameters, sign the request, and write the output so that CURL can run it.